billwear/maas-rad/hardening-your-maas-installation.md

 Review the IP addresses that are being rejected and dropped.
 Try to identify them with a `ping -a <IP address>`.
 Spoofed addresses won't have an owner (and you can block them).
 Real addresses have a [whois (external link)](http://www.internic.net/whois.html) entry, so it's possible you can contact the ISP to report and resolve this issue.

 There are many other firewall log analysis techniques, and a number of good open-source and commercial log analysis programs.
-If you decide to analyze directly, though, you're basically looking for blocked connection issues, connections to (potentially) open ports you're not using, and suspicious-looking outbound connections.
+If you decide to analyse directly, though, you're basically looking for blocked connection issues, connections to (potentially) open ports you're not using, and suspicious-looking outbound connections.

 <h3 id="heading--web-server-logs-subsection">Web server logs</h3>